ckagiri/node-mysql-retail/README.md

 Unfortunately, if the store does not have enough of the item to fill your order, your purchase will be declined.

-You can type `Q` to leave the store at any time.
+You can type `Q` to leave the store at any prompt.

 ### Update product information as a manager